Observation of an Accreting Planetary-Mass Companion with Signs of Disk-Disk Interaction in Orion: Position of the sources

 \subsection{Relative position between HST and JWST images}

-We analyze the relative position of V2376 Ori and the faint source at two different epochs using the HST F435W image (taken in October 2004) and JWST F187N (taken in September 2022) images.
-We exclude the MUSE image from this analysis because there are no other sources in the MUSE field of view, which prevents astrometric corrections.
-Fig.~\ref{fig:rel_position} shows the contours of the HST F435W (blue continuous lines) and JWST F187N (red dashed lines) images.
+{ The proper motion of V2376 Ori provided by Gaia DR3 is $\delta$ra=-0.148 mas/yr, $\delta$dec=-1.082mas/yr.
+Even considering the largest temporal span of nearly 21 years between HST and VLT, the proper motion is expected to be smaller than one pixel, making common proper motion confirmation difficult.
+Therefore we only analyse the relative position of V2376 Ori and the companion at two different epochs using the HST F435W image (taken in October 2004) and JWST F187N (taken in September 2022) images.
+We exclude the MUSE image from this analysis because of the lack of additional sources in the field of view preventing robust astrometric alignment.
+Figure~\ref{fig:rel_position} shows the contours of the HST F435W (blue continuous lines) and JWST F187N (dashed red lines) images.
 Both are centered on V2376 Ori, and oversampled on a common grid to ensure alignment to about a tenth of a NIRCam pixel (0.003'').
-The faint source (to the southwest of V2376 Ori) seems to have moved $\rm \Delta ra$ = 9 mas, $\Delta$dec = 25 mas between the two epochs, i.e., over nearly 18 years.
-Considering that the pixel size is 50 mas for Hubble and 30 mas for NIRCam, this difference is compatible with the absence of relative movement of the two sources over this time period.
+The companion (to the southwest of V2376 Ori) is shifted by $\rm \Delta ra$ = 9 mas, $\Delta$dec = 25 mas between the two epochs, i.e. over nearly 18 years.
+Considering that the pixel size is 50 mas for \textit{Hubble} and 30 mas for NIRCam, and that the source shows a non-symmetric shape in the \textit{Hubble} image, this difference is compatible with the absence of relative movement of the two sources over this time period.